apgeorg/Semantic-Segmentation/README.md

+[fcn]: ./images/fcn_segmentation.png "Structure of a Fully Convolutional Network Architecture"

 # Semantic Segmentation

-### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, we are labelling the pixels of a road in images using a Fully Convolutional Network (FCN).
+FCNs can efficiently learn to dense predictions for pixel-wise tasks like semantic segmentation.

+## Model Architecture

+The model architecture is based on [1] which is an proven architecture for semantic segmentation.
+These architecture was good enough to find free space on the road.
+The figure below shows the network architecture, which consists of ...

+![Structure of a Fully Convolutional Network Architecture][fcn]

-### Setup
+## Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed:
  - [Python 3](https://www.python.org/)